-Please note: Monday 7 and 28 May are bank holidays; no classes will be held.
-The fees are calculated on a pro rate basis.
+Please note that Monday 6th and 27th May are bank holidays; no classes will be held.

 Full-time BA students studying for a degree in Fine Art receive up to a 75% discount.
 Those studying on design or applied arts degrees may also be eligible on a case-by-case basis.
 Student ID and proof of enrollment must be submitted.

 Full-time practising fine artists under 40 years of age in need of financial help may apply for a 75% discount on a maximum of two courses; applicants must submit a portfolio of ten drawings and fill in an application form which can be downloaded from the website.
 Please find the submissions dates here.
 Please contact the office in advance of submitting your application to reserve a place on your chosen course and check the portfolio submission dates.